appacademy/prep-work/coding-test-1/introduction-to-programming-2.md

 end
 ```

-A common mistake beginners make is like so:
+The following is a common mistake beginners make:

 ```ruby
 # Wrong!